-“Ok, you are defiantly not like that.
+“Okay, you are defiantly not like that.
 Still, I have only your word that’s what these Marl look like, and I don’t believe half of what you’re telling me.”
-He paused studying a readout panel “You seem to be quite comfortable there and not in any immediate danger otherwise I might consider taking you off that rock.
+He paused studying a readout panel “You seem to be quite comfortable there and not in any immediate danger; otherwise, I might consider taking you off that rock.
 So why don’t you just tell me what you want so we both can be about our business,” Daniel concluded scowling.

-Xena sighed in exasperation and seemed reluctant to continue then as if prompted explained about the Marl’s and their ruthless exploitation of planets and the dead worlds they leave behind.
-In spite of his suspicions about her, he found it fitted what he felt about these Marl’s they showed no sign of wanting to communicate and the Federated Worlds had already lost several ships to them while the government leaders still dragged their heels.
-The Marl if that is what they were called had been given more than enough time to show their real intent.
+Xena sighed in exasperation and seemed reluctant to continue then as if prompted explained about the Marl and their ruthless exploitation of planets and the dead worlds they leave behind.
+Despite his suspicions about her, he found it fitted what he felt about these Marl’s, they showed no sign of wanting to communicate.
+The Federated Worlds already lost several ships to them.
+While at the same time, government leaders dragged their heels.
+The Marl if that’s what they were called.
+Had been given more than enough time to show their real intent.

 “But you still don’t trust me and won’t come here,”

 “No!”
 Daniel started to prepare to leave orbit as he spoke.